henry-luo/mark/docs/mark-model.md

 Roughly speaking, JSON, HTML and XML data models are subset of Mark data model, and Mark data model is a subset of JS data model.

-## Mark Pragma
+## 1. Mark Pragma

 Mark pragma is just a special text string when data model is concerned.
 The interpretation of the text content stored in the pragma object is left up to the application.
 Mark pragma can be thought of like comment in HTML and processing instruction in XML.

-### vs. Mark Comment
+### 1.1 vs. Mark comment

 Mark comment is only a lexical construct.
-All Mark comments are throw away during parsing, and they do not appear in the parsed data model.
+All Mark comments are thrown away during parsing, and they do not appear in the parsed data model.

-Mark pragma are preserved during parsing and appear in the parsed data model.
+Mark pragmas are preserved during parsing and appear in the result data model.

-### JS API
+### 1.2 JS API

 Mark pragma constructor:

-- `Mark.pragma(value, parent)`: construct a pragma object with the given `value` string.
-Parent is an optional parameter.
+- `Mark.pragma(value, parent)`: constructs a pragma object with the given `value` string. `parent` is an optional parameter.
 If you want the result data model to be a hierarchical DOM (so that it can be queried with CSS-like selector), then you should supply this `parent` parameter.
 The parent should be a Mark object.

 The constructed pragma is a special JS object.
-It's does not have a constructor.

-- `typeof pragmaObj === 'object'`
+It's does not have a constructor. `typeof pragmaObj === 'object'`, however `pragmaObj.constructor` is `undefined`.
+It has the following API functions:
-- `pragmaObj.constructor`: `undefined`

 - `pragmaObj.pragma(value)`: when parameter `value` is not supplied, it returns the content string stored in the pragma; when the parameter `value` is supplied, it sets the content in the pragma, and returns the pragma itself.
 - `pragmaObj.parent(parent)`:  when parameter `parent` is not supplied, it returns the parent object of the pragma; when the parameter `parent` is supplied, it sets the parent object of the pragma, and returns the pragma itself.
 - `pragmaObj.valueOf()`: inherited from Object.prototype.valueOf, and just return the pragma itself.
-- pragmaObj.toString(): returns `"[object Pragma]"`.
+- `pragmaObj.toString()`: returns `"[object Pragma]"`.

 Mark pragma is a specially constructed JS object, it has been stripped off all standard JS object methods except the ones defined above.

-## Mark Object
+## 2. Mark Object

 Mark object extends JSON object with a type name and a list of content objects.
 Mark object is designed to act like element in HTML/XML.